The wooden Ponte dell’Accademia was built in 1933 as a temporary replacement for an 1854 iron bridge, but this span

-Venice's historic gallery traces the development of Venetian art from the 14th to 18th centuries with works by Bellini, Titian, Tintoretto, Veronese and Canaletto among others.
-Housing it, the former Santa Maria della Carità convent complex maintained its serene composure for centuries until Napoleon installed his haul of Venetian art trophies here in 1807, since when there’s been non-stop visual drama inside its walls.
+Venice's historic gallery traces the development of Venetian art from the 14th to 18th centuries, with works by Bellini, Titian, Tintoretto, Veronese and Canaletto among others.
+The former Santa Maria della Carità convent complex housing the collection maintained its serene composure for centuries until Napoleon installed his haul of Venetian art trophies here in 1807.
+Since then there’s been non-stop visual drama inside its walls.

 The grand gallery you enter upstairs features vivid early works that show Venice's precocious flair for colour and drama.
-Case in point: Jacobello Alberegno's late 14th-century Apocalypse (Room 1) shows the whore of Babylon riding a hydra, babbling rivers of blood from her mouth.
-At the opposite end of the emotional spectrum is Paolo Veneziano’s 1553–59 Coronation of Mary (Room 1), where Jesus bestows the crown on his mother with a gentle pat on the head to the tune of an angelic orchestra.
+Case in point: Jacobello Alberegno's Apocalypse (Room 1) shows the whore of Babylon riding a hydra, babbling rivers of blood from her mouth.
+At the opposite end of the emotional spectrum is Paolo Veneziano’s Coronation of Mary (Room 1), where Jesus bestows the crown on his mother with a gentle pat on the head to the tune of an angelic orchestra.